The Five Best Irons for Garment Sewers

 And Finally, the World's Best Ironing Board...

-I bought this Household Essentials Halfmoon Ironing Board along with my Reliable Velocity 200 IR in March and I am in total love.
+I bought this Household Essentials Halfmoon Ironing Board (sold-out, but this one is similar) along with my Reliable Velocity 200 IR in March and I am in total love.
 It's sturdy, has a great shape for ironing garments, and comes with a metal resting plate for your iron.

 My favorite feature of the board is that has ample padding (no metal mesh marks ironed into garments!) and it came with a natural canvas cover.
 Why do so many ironing boards come with cheesy printed covers?
 I usually have to sew a new one, and I'm glad I didn't have to with this board.